-- (i) "National Indian Gaming Commission" ("NIGC") shall mean the Commission established under IGRA. - (j) "Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts. - (k) "Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to set up working policy for a Gaming Enterprise; or the chief financial officer or other person who has financial management responsibility.
-At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials. - (l) "Related to" shall refer to persons who are related as a father, mother, sister or brother. - (m) "Reservation" shall mean all lands under the jurisdiction and control of the Tribe. - (n) "State" shall mean the State of Washington. - (o) "Tribal Council" shall mean the governing body of the Tribe, as set forth in the Tribe's Constitution and Bylaws. - (p) "Tribal Court" shall mean any court established by the Tribe to hear disputes or, if there is none, the Tribal Council. - (q) "Tribal Gaming Agency" shall mean the administrative body of the Gaming Commission delegated to carry out regulatory functions. - (r) "Tribal Member" shall mean any duly enrolled member of the Tribe. - (s) "Vendor" shall mean any supplier, manufacturer, distributor, investor or any such entity doing business with a gaming enterprise.
+- k.
+"National Indian Gaming Commission" ("NIGC") shall mean the Commission established under IGRA. - l.
+"Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts. - m.
+"Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to establish policy for a Gaming Operation; the chief financial officer or a position with duties similar to a chief financial officer; the general manager or a position with duties similar to a general manager, or any other employed management official of the gaming operation as documented by the Tribe as a primary management official.
+At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials. - n.
+"Related to" shall refer to persons who are related as a father, mother, sister or brother. - o.
+"Reservation" shall be synonymous with the term, "Indian Lands." - p.
+"State" shall mean the State of Washington. - q.
+"Tribal Council" shall mean the governing body of the Tribe, as set forth in the Tribe's Constitution and Bylaws. - r.
+"Tribal Court" shall mean any court established by the Tribe to hear disputes or, if there is none, the Tribal Council.

+- s.
+"Tribal Gaming Agency" shall mean the administrative body of the Gaming Commission delegated to carry out regulatory functions.
+Also referred to as the Tribal Gaming Regulatory Authority or TGRA. - t.
+"Tribal Member" shall mean any duly enrolled member of the Tribe. - u.
+"Vendor" shall mean any supplier, manufacturer, distributor, investor or any such entity doing business with a gaming operation.